prathamc25/SAiDL-Spring-Assignment2025/CoreML/readme.md

 - **Symmetric Noise**: Labels are randomly flipped to any other class with equal probability
 - **Asymmetric Noise**: Labels are flipped to specific classes based on a pre-defined transition matrix (mimicking real-world confusion patterns)

+You can see visualizations of these noise patterns in the [Noisy dataset Plots](./Noisy%20dataset%20Plots/) directory.

 ## Experiments

 The experiment suite evaluates all loss functions against varying noise levels: